karzuin/jokes_library_MS3/README.md

 # <p align="center">[Laugh Out Loud!](https://karzuin.github.io/jokes_library_MS3/)</p>

 A website that has a collection of jokes to make people laugh and lighten their mood in these challenging times!
+Web pages that are easy to navigate with a simple layout and light, fresh colours.
+Jokes are all displayed on the homepage but are also categorised for easy access.
+All users can read and vote to like or dislike jokes.
+Users can also register to gain access to options of submitting, editing and deleting their jokes, bookmarking and collecting jokes of other users.

 Reasons users may be want to play this game:
 - They like reading or collecting jokes.